 Warning: The phy GUI is way nicer, but is currently still under active development.
 We are not responsible for the possible bugs that may be encountered while using it.

-3.4.
-Panels of the GUIs 55
+3.4.1 Matlab GUI

 Fig. 4: A view of the MATLAB GUI